Platoniq/wilder-journal/_articles/en/amber-huff.md

 For instance, if someone shares their experience of injustice, their narrative might include various components that qualitative data alone cannot fully capture.
 This personal story can spark a discussion, providing a nuanced understanding of the issue.
 To quantify the prevalence of such experiences, we can then turn to quantitative data, which complements the narrative by illustrating the broader context.

-{% quote { "author": "Amber Huff" } %}Narratives give us a deep, empathetic understanding of issues, while quantitative data helps us grasp the scale and frequency of these experiences. {% endquote %}
+{% quote { "author": "Amber Huff" } %}Narratives give us a deep, empathetic understanding of issues, while quantitative data helps us grasp the scale and frequency of these experiences{% endquote %}

 Combining these approaches allows us to present a fuller picture.
 Narratives give us a deep, empathetic understanding of issues, while quantitative data helps us grasp the scale and frequency of these experiences.
 For example, knowing how many people experience police violence is crucial, but understanding what police violence entails requires listening to the stories of those affected.
 In summary, using both narrative and quantitative methods in citizen assemblies and other participatory platforms can foster a more comprehensive and empathetic understanding of complex issues, making the information more accessible and impactful.